NeuroBeat

 Motor coordination is important for a variety of daily activities, such as walking, running, playing sports, and even typing on a keyboard.
 Good motor coordination can improve overall physical performance, reduce the risk of injury, and enhance our ability to carry out tasks efficiently.

-How does drumming support motor coordination?
+How does drumming help?

 Drumming can support motor coordination in several ways: